Question

 Answer

-Is there anywhere on the pants that the blue stripes are hidden?
-Perhaps the inside at the hem or waistband?
-It would be great if you could first test the stripes for bleachability.
-To do this, add 1 ½ teaspoons Clorox® Regular Bleach2 to ¼ cup water and apply a drop of that solution to a hidden part of the stripe.
-Wait one minute, then blot dry.
+Once you know the pants are made of bleach safe fibers like polyester or nylon, then you can check the stripes for colorfastness to bleach.
+Ideally you’ll be able to find a hidden area on the inside at the hem or waistband and test the stripes for bleachability where it won’t show if the blue stripes aren’t bleach-safe.
+To do this, add 2 teaspoons Clorox® Disinfecting Bleach to ¼ cup water and apply a drop of that solution to a hidden part of the stripe.
+Wait one minute, then rinse and blot dry.
 No color change means you can safely launder the baseball pants.

-Assuming they pass, I would wash them in the hottest water recommended on the care label using detergent and 1/2 cup Clorox® Regular Bleach2.
+Assuming they pass, wash them in the hottest water recommended on the care label using detergent and ⅓ cup Clorox® Disinfecting Bleach.